 The most effective way to benchmark your existing security posture is to get an outside view.
 This fresh perspective may well uncover issues you didn't know existed, which is especially important at a time when most threats come from outside.
 A suitable implementation of the NIST CSF revolves around determining the business impact of an incident, your appetite for risk, and the actual threat vectors facing your business.

-Editor's Note: This post was originally published in October 2021 and has been updated for accuracy and comprehensiveness.
+Editor's Note: This post was originally published in October 2021 and has been updated for accuracy and comprehensiveness in 2024.